spilgames/cordova-chartboost-plugin/Readme.md

 TODO
 ------

-- Callbacks implementation for Android
 - Video Ads calls implementation for Android
 - MoreApps calls implementation for Android

 CHANGELOG
 ---------

+v0.4 (by danmorton)
+- Callbacks implementation on Android
+- Support for didDissmiss callback on iOS/Android
+- Bugfixes

 v0.3:
 First version of forked plugin: